spiceai/docs/spiceaidocs/docs/clients/Datadog/index.md

 EXPOSE 9090
 ```

-Prometheus endpoint could be verified by using HTTP GET request, for example:
+Configuration of the metrics endpoint can be verified using a HTTP GET request, for example:

 ```bash
 curl http://localhost:9000/metrics